ebzzry/ebzzry.github.io/en/fkd/nix.md

 ```

 Your output is going to be different from mine because of the hashes in the store paths.
 Aside from
-the store path of Hello, the rest are the minimal components of a nix-shell instance.
-This cluster
+the store path of GNU Hello, the rest are the minimal components of a nix-shell instance.
+This
-is called the *stdenv*.
+cluster is called the *stdenv*.

 nix-shell looks for the files `shell.nix` or `default.nix`, in that order, in the current directory
 during startup, to load definitions from.
 Let’s create one, saving it as `default.nix`: